 It is also possible to apply a custom tag to a local agent image.
-To do this, pull the agent image (by version or use the latest), apply a custom tag, then use that custom tag in the configuration.
-You will want to specify imagePullPolicy: Never so that local images are only updated manually.
-You will need to periodically update the local image to keep the agent up-to-date.
+To do this, pull the agent image (by version or use latest), apply a custom tag, then use that custom tag in the configuration.
+You will need to specify imagePullPolicy: Never so local images are only updated manually.
+After doing so, you will need to periodically update the local image to keep the agent up-to-date.